Melbourne is Australia's leading tech city, with a growing list of homegrown and foreign fintech firms, find out why.

 There is a greater focus on the superannuation sector as a source of capital to fintech start-ups.
 Due to it being a relatively untapped market, there is an opportunity for fintechs to engage with superannuation funds to create individualised experiences for their members and to provide cost effective advice.

-There are significant adjacent opportunities in the fintech sector that are showing considerable growth.
-Sectors such as RegTech and PropTech.
+There are significant opportunities in the sector that are showing considerable growth.
+Australian incumbents are leveraging parterships to develop innovative insurance products and deliver services that better align with customer expectations.

 Why Melbourne for your fintech business?